johnmar1995/PrivacyFirewallTool/README.md

 ## Features

 - ✅ Enable and disable Windows Firewall stealth settings.
-- 🔒 Block ICMPv4 and ICMPv6 Echo Requests (ping).
+- 🔒 Block both ICMPv4 (ping) and ICMPv6 (ping6) on "Enable Stealth"
 - 🚫 Disable File and Printer Sharing and Network Discovery.
 - 📡 Easy click and block Nmap scan for open ports.
 - 🖥️ Simple, retro-style GUI built with Windows Forms and custom styling.